 Information collected here has been gathered by Help Me Grow- Long Island staff, Leadership Team members, and supporters.
 We will continue updating as we receive and verify new information.
-Please email additional resources or updates to firstname.lastname@example.org.Get a COVID-19 service update for Help Me Grow – Long Island here.
+Please email additional resources or updates to firstname.lastname@example.org.Find information about Help Me Grow – Long Island here.
 And get a list of at home activities and apps for parents here.

 CAST will be providing food and assistance with emergency needs only for Southhold Town residences.
 Feed-A-Kid bags will be provided to families in need.
 To sign up for a feed-a-kid bag, the family must call during times of operation or email for info.
 Phone number: 631-477-1717 Email: email@example.com

 CCCN offices are now open to the public by appointment only: 516-358-9288.